 - Remove the cake to a wire rack and allow to cool completely in the pan before icing.

-- Add all the icing ingredients to a large mixing bowl and beat with an electric mixer until completely smooth.
-Adjust the amount of lemon juice and powdered sugar if necessary to achieve a spreadable consistency.
+- Add all the icing ingredients to a large mixing bowl and beat with an electric mixer until completely smooth, about 3-4 minutes.
+Adjust the amount of lemon juice and powdered sugar as necessary to achieve a spreadable consistency.
 Icing should be the consistency of yogurt.

 - Spread the icing over the cake and allow it to set before cutting into squares, about 2 hours at room temperature or 1 hour in the refrigerator.

 - Top with sprinkles if desired, cut into squares and serve.
 Cake will keep covered at room temperature for up to 2 days.

 What kind of berries should you use in this snack cake?

 I really love using raspberries in this cake but blueberries and blackberries will also work well.
 You can also use a combination of berries.
 If you use strawberries, cut them into pieces that are about the size of a blueberry or raspberry.